magnetilo/zosimolab/README.md

 -----

-## Parsing Ustructured PDFs & Information Extraction from Documents
+## Parsing Ustructured PDFs and Information Extraction from Documents

 ### Description:
 For [Demokratis](https://www.demokratis.ch/), I helped to make Legislative Consultation PDFs more accessible and interactive by parsing them into a structured data form using AI.
 I employed an evaluation driven development approach, that helps to navigate tha landscape of innumerable possible parsing solutions.